 What are the advantages of laser surgery for piles?

 Laser treatment for piles offers the following advantages over conventional surgery:

 Yes, all health insurance plans cover the treatment for piles disease.
 Paperwork is facilitated by our team on your behalf ensuring smooth approval and a cashless facility.
 Contact HexaHealth for a simple cashless, and hassle-free experience.

 The piles surgery cost is variable, considering the type of hospital chosen, the grade and stage of piles, the technique recommended, the patient's medical condition based on age and other health factors, etc. Contact HexaHealth for price transparency.

 What are the myths versus facts about piles?

 - Myth: All types of haemorrhoids are always painful.

-Fact: Not necessarily.
-People can have both types of haemorrhoids i.e.,internal haemorrhoids that develop inside the anus which generally are not painful and external haemorrhoids that bulge out of the anus which can be very painful.
+Fact: Piles don't need to be painful always.
+People can have both types of haemorrhoids i.e., internal haemorrhoids that develop inside the anus, which generally are not painful.